Do you remember a time before social media?

 Or at least not in the sense of spending quality time with others and getting to know them.

-Social media has become a display of links or status updates that people share and 1 in 50 of those might attract someone’s attention.
+It’s become a display of links or status updates that people share and 1 in 50 of those might attract someone’s attention.

 When was the last time you actually really engaged with anyone on social media, other than a quick thank you or how’s the weather?